 - limited muscular control - involunatary movements, lack of coordination, or paralysis.

 - limited sensation

 - joint problems

 ADF&G recognizes that users suffering from mobility/motor or physical disabilities have special needs and requirements when it comes to using our website.
 We respond with the following methods/solutions:

-Forms that require fill-ins or choice selections can be navigated by way of tabbing in a logical order.
-Alternative input or contact resources will also be provided.
+- Forms that require fill-ins or choice selections can be navigated by way of tabbing in a logical order.
+Alternative input or contact resources may also be provided.

 - Our pages contain "Skip to Main Page Content" (Skip Navigation) links.
 Anyone that visits one of our web pages while utilizing a screen reader or audio browser should initially be presented with the ability to skip past our upper page or side navigational links directly to the main content for that page; they will not have to endure repetitive navigation links on each page and should save tremendous time and effort as they browse for links or information that is truly important to them.

 Please contact our ADF&G Webmaster if you have questions, concerns, or wish to report web content accessibility issues.